stoffee/terraform-hcp-vault-eks/README.md

 # HCP Vault EKS Module

-<a target="_blank" href="https://github.com/stoffee/terraform-hcp-vault-eks">This repo</a> automates away the <a target="_blank" href="https://developer.hashicorp.com/vault/tutorials/cloud/get-started-vault">manual steps</a> to create a Vault EKS cluster managed by the HCP (HashiCorp Cloud Platform).
+<a target="_blank" href="https://github.com/stoffee/terraform-hcp-vault-eks">This repo</a> automates away the <a target="_blank" href="https://developer.hashicorp.com/vault/tutorials/cloud/get-started-vault">manual effort</a> to create a "Development" sized Vault EKS cluster managed by the HCP (HashiCorp Cloud Platform).
 This module can also be customized to only deploy what you need.

 ## Deployment